Moran296/bg9x_ssl_zephyr/README.md

 *Note: This repository is a work in progress*

 ## Overview
 This repository contains the out of tree BG9x modem driver with SSL socket offloading for Zephyr RTOS.

+This means that the modem takes care of layers 1-4 of the OSI model, plus the SSL layer, instead of using native Zephyr sockets with MBEDTLS for SSL.
+The driver is using net socket offload to allow transparent use of the modem as a network interface.
+Currently only one socket at a time is supported, this is usually enough for IoT applications such as Azure IoT Hub and other MQTT brokers.

 ### This includes the next features:
 - SSL socket offloading as a Zephyr network interface
 - CA certificate, client certificate and client key file upload to the modem